 Tyrosine is a Precursor of Thyroid Hormones

 Thyroid hormones are tyrosine-based hormones produced by the thyroid gland.
-They function primarily for regulation of metabolism.
+They function primarily for the regulation of metabolism.
 These hormones include triiodothyronine (T3) and thyroxine (T4).

 These two hormones work to:

-- increasing the basal metabolic rate
+- Increase the basal metabolic rate

-- affecting protein synthesis
+- Affect protein synthesis

-- regulating bone growth
+- Regulate bone growth

-- being responsible for regulating carbohydrate, fat and protein metabolism
+- Regulate carbohydrate, fat, and protein metabolism

-- stimulating vitamin metabolism
+- Stimulate vitamin metabolism

-First, the Na+/I– symporter transports two sodium ions across the basement membrane of the cell.
-Passing along with the sodium ions is an iodide.
-I– is then moved across the apical membrane into the colloid of the follicle.
-Iodide ion is then oxidized by thyroperoxidase.
-The tyrosyl residues of the thyroglobulin are then iodinated by thyroperoxidase.
-The iodinated thyroglobulin then binds to megalin for endocytosis back into the cell.
+T4 and T3 are both produced by follicular cells of the thyroid gland.
+They are regulated by thyroid-stimulating hormone (TSH).
+T4 is produced by a series of steps in the follicular cells.
+The thyroid hormones are synthesized by oxidative coupling of iodinated tyrosine residuals by catabolism of thyreoperoxidase in thyreoglobulin.
+First, the Na+/I– symporter transports 2 sodium ions across the basement membrane of the cell.
+Along with the sodium ions, iodide ions are transported.
+An iodide ion (I–) is then moved across the apical membrane into the colloid of the follicle.
+The iodide ion is then oxidized by thyroperoxidase.
+Thyroglobulin’s tyrosyl residues are then iodinated by thyroperoxidase.
+The iodinated thyroglobulin binds to megalin for endocytosis.

 Tyrosine Metabolism and Disease